hacknus/word-nerd/README.md

 The source code can be run using ```cargo run``` or bundled to a platform-executable using ```cargo bundle```.
 Currently [cargo bundle](https://github.com/burtonageo/cargo-bundle) only supports linux and macOS bundles [see github issue](https://github.com/burtonageo/cargo-bundle/issues/77).
 As a work-around we can use [cargo wix](https://github.com/volks73/cargo-wix) to create a windows installer.

+Add the [Basisschrift](https://www.basisschrift.ch) font in the `fonts` direcotry for best experience.

 It can be compiled and run on all platforms.
 Tested on:
 - MacOS 12.4 Monterey x86